grafana/loki/docs/sources/api/_index.md

 GET /loki/api/v1/delete
 ```

 List the existing delete requests for the authenticated tenant.
-More details can be found in the [logs deletion documentation](../operations/storage/logs-deletion.md#list-delete-requests).
+The [log entry deletion](../operations/storage/logs-deletion/) documentation has configuration details.

 Log entry deletion is supported _only_ when the BoltDB Shipper is configured for the index store.